- Letter of application example

 - Stakeholder management: Balanced the expectations of stakeholders and the company, resulting in a 7% increase in client retention

-- Collaborative leadership: Streamlined team operations, reducing project delays by 15% through efficient system implementation5.
-Use action verbs to highlight your capabilities
+- Collaborative leadership: Streamlined team operations, reducing project delays by 15% through efficient system implementation

 5. Use action verbs to highlight your capabilities

-A letter of application is one page long or 250-400 words, so make every word count by using strong action verbs and descriptive resume adjectives.
+A letter of application is one page long or 250-400 words, so make every word count by using action verbs.

-Words like “tasked with,” “responsible for,” and “participated in” are passive and sound like you copied responsibilities from a job posting.
-Instead, use verbs like “spearheaded,” “managed,” and “executed.”
+Instead of words like “tasked with,” “responsible for,” and “participated in,” use verbs like “spearheaded,” “managed,” and “executed.”

-Here’s an excerpt from a UX designer’s letter of application that successfully uses action verbs and power adjectives:
+Here’s an excerpt from a UX designer’s letter of application with action verbs marked in bold:

 Example of how to use strong action verbs and power adjectives